What is Photography Drawing (PhtD)™?

 8/ Which is the subject of the image and the most important point, the one you want the viewer to see first?

 These 8 steps will give us the frame on which we will build our image, be it a drawing or a photograph.
-We have to understand from where the light comes, or from where we want it to come and how the light and shadows are disposed so we can keep them consistent while drawing on paper or “drawing a photograph”.
-Also we need to know which is our subject and where we want the eye of the viewer to go first.
+We have to understand from where the light comes, or from where we want it to come and how the light and shadows are laid out so we can keep them consistent while drawing on paper or “drawing a photograph”.
+Also, we need to know which is our subject and where we want the eye of the viewer to go first.

 The light hitting a volume will always follow the laws of physics as for its intensity and distribution and is directly related to the source emitting it as for its power, shape, position, direction, hue and distance from the subject.

 Depending on all these parameters, the effect created on the volumes can be harsher or softer, more intense or more diffuse, it can come from one direction or another.
 These characteristics will be visible on the volumes receiving the light in the form of bright or dark areas and will facilitate the perception of the world by the viewer as a three-dimensional space.
 Transferring the image of these real volumes on paper by drawing them is done by applying a few principles of rendering light and shadow, that we will see now.

 Principles of rendering light and shadow on a volume in classical drawing

 The values or tones used to render a volume in classical drawing are grouped in categories relatively to whether they are “lights” or “shadows”.
 Obviously, the bright values are the lights and the dark ones are the shadows.

 Each category can be divided into sub-categories, depending on where it is situated relative to the source of light.
 Let us see which are these categories, so we can understand better how light behaves when it comes in contact with a shape or volume and use this information in light shaping volumes in photography too.
 They are marked in the next image and I will also mention them.